 - Obesity or being overweight.

-This is a key focus of our adolescent strength and conditioning class which aims to instil good exercise habits and to minimise any risk of injury in the future.
+This is a key focus of our adolescent strength and conditioning class which aims to instil good exercise habits and to minimise any risk of injury, and the need for knee physiotherapy, in the future.

 POSTERIOR CRUCIATE LIGAMENT (PCL) INJURIES